Why Didn’t Jerry Follow Me Back?

-It came as a surprise to me yesterday, that someone tweeted, I think (hope!) gleefully, that I’d followed them back and I wondered why.
-Then it occurred to me that I only follow about one third of the number of people who follow me and I thought it was probably time to explain why.
+It came as a surprise to me recently, that someone tweeted, I think (hope!) gleefully, that I’d followed them back and I wondered why.
+Then it occurred to me that I only follow about one in five, or 20% of the number of people who follow me and I thought it was probably time to explain why.

 Some of them follow because they want to ridicule or criticise me, that’s ok, if anyone wants to challenge or debate what I put on Twitter, I have no problem at all.
 I stand by what I tweet.
 For me, RT’s are usually endorsements of how I feel — I’m not sure if people realise when they place the words: “RT does not equal endorsement” in their bio that they are giving themselves barely minimal legal protection against future litigation caused by someone taking offence with the original tweet — an amplification of that tweet, is an endorsement, if the original is found guilty of libel/slander/defamation, would mean that any subsequent amplification is as guilty as the original; liability damages may be vicariously passed to the “RTer”.